wavesplatform/Waves/docs/modular1.md

 We are going to consider a transactional part of a cryptocurrency, the most useful for an end user.
 An user isn't using blockchain directly, querying some state instead:

-* There's some initial state of the world stated in the first block of a chain, called *genesis block*
+* There's some initial state of the world stated in the first block of a chain( *genesis block* )
 * Then each block carries transactions which are atomic world state modifiers

 Probably [State monad](https://en.wikibooks.org/wiki/Haskell/Understanding_monads/State) could be helpful here, but for